GBADsInformatics/GBADsDPM.R/README.md

 2. Run the ```setup(file_path = file_path, seed_value = seed_value)``` function with a random seed, `seed_value` (if desired).
 A filepath, `file_path`, pointing to a folder contsining the YAML parameter files to be analyzed should also be specified.

+### Versions 3 and 4

+1. Create a folder containing the desired YAML files to be processed.

+2. Run the `load.R` script.
+This will prompt the user to interactively select the created folder in which model output will be saved.
+Presently, a single CSV file is outputted displaying simulation results for all runs for each variable of interest.

 ### Note

 The package should be run in RStudio.